-M.A. in Forensic Psychology, Sex Offender Concentration
+M.A. in Forensic Psychology, Sex Offender Concentration in Chicago

 Students in the Chicago Campus' M.A. in Forensic Psychology Licensure Track program may choose to enroll in the Sex Offender concentration.
 This program prepares students to provide services to sex offenders who are inmates and ex-offenders to help reduce recidivism rates.
 Students learn about the prevalence of sexual offenses, the psychopathology and theories of sexual deviance, and legislative efforts to manage sex offenders.
 In addition, forensic treatment can focus on dual diagnosis programs, where counselors provide treatment to inmates who have both mental health and substance abuse disorders.